Women's field hockey in Australia: International

 the Australia women's national field hockey team (nicknamed The Hockeyroos) played its first game in 1914 against the England XI team.
 This was the first international match that Australia competed in.
 The English made an appearance in the country on a trip to New Zealand and played only one game.
 An English representative team was the first international team to tour Australia.
 They did this tour in 1927, playing three test matches, an inter-state tournament and matches in every Australian state.
 England won every game they played during this 1927 tour.

+Florinda Katharine Ogilvie led the All Australia Women's Hockey Association from 1926 and in 1930 she went with them when they undertook their first international tour.

-Australia played their first international match on foreign soil in 1930 when they went to South Africa and Rhodesia to compete in an Empire tournament.
+Australia played their first international match on foreign soil that year when they went to South Africa and Rhodesia to compete in an Empire tournament.
 At the conclusion of this tournament, the team went on a tour of the United Kingdom and continental Europe.
 Australia made their first appearance in a World Championship competition in 1936 in the tournament held in the United States.
 Australia had their first victory against England in 1953.
 They beat England 2 goals to 1.
 This victory occurred at the 5th International Tournament that was held in England that year.
 In 1959, Australia won their first international tournament: The 1959 Holland Tournament.

 In 1967, the Australian women's national team completed a tour of ten countries in a period of four months, playing thirty-one games and only losing five.
 That same year, they competed in the 9th World Championship where they finished in the top four alongside national teams from South Africa, England and the Netherlands.
 The Australian women participated in the first Women's World Cup for field hockey that was held in 1979.
 The team finished fourth.
 During the late 1970s and early 1980s, Australia and New Zealand were both leading women's field hockey nations that were competitive with their European counterparts.
 In 1981, the Australians won the America's Cup, the first year this competition was held.
 That same year, the team also competed in the 1981 version of the World Cup.
 They finished fourth.
 In 1982, the Australians competed in a New Zealand tournament featuring teams from the Netherlands, the United States, New Zealand, Canada and England.
 The team finished second.
 That year, the team also competed in the New Zealand Tournament.
 They finished second.